Kotlin/kotlinx-datetime/README.md

 By default, there's only one time zone available in Kotlin/JS: the `SYSTEM` time zone with a fixed offset.

+If the `@js-joda/timezone` module is available (which means the command `require('@js-joda/timezone')` in the JS project would succeed), timezones will be available.

-If you want to use all time zones in Kotlin/JS platform, you need to add the following npm dependency:
+When using Gradle with Kotlin/JS, it is enough to add the following npm dependency:

 ```kotlin
 kotlin {